SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

     In the constructor, we inject the view handle `WorkbenchView`.
 Using this handle, we can interact with the view, for example, set the title or make the view non-closable.
 We also inject a reference to the `TodoService` to iterate over the todos in the template.

-    > Do not forget to export the component by default to simplify route registration.
+    We also change the component to be exported by default, making it easier to register the route for the component.

 3. Open `todos.component.html` and change it as follows:

     ```html
     <ol>
       <li *ngFor="let todo of todoService.todos">
-        <a [wbRouterLink]="['/todos', todo.id]">{{todo.task}}</a>
+        <a [wbRouterLink]="['/todos', todo.id]" [wbRouterLinkExtras]="{target: 'auto'}">{{ todo.task }}</a>
       </li>
     </ol>
     ```

-   For each todo, we create a link.
-When the user clicks on a link, a new view with the respective todo will open.
-In a next step we will create the todo component and register it under the route `/todos/:id`.
-Note that we are using the `wbRouterLink` and not the `routerLink` directive.
-The `wbRouterLink` directive is the Workbench equivalent of the Angular Router link, which enables us to target views.
+   For each TODO, we create a link.
+When the user clicks on a link, a new view with the TODO will open.
+In a next step we will create the TODO component and register it under the route `/todos/:id`.

+   > Note that we are using the `wbRouterLink` and not the `routerLink` directive.
+The `wbRouterLink` directive is the Workbench equivalent of the Angular Router link to navigate views.
+By default, `wbRouterLink` navigates the current view.
+In this example, however, we want to open the `todo` component in a new view or, if already open, activate it.
+Therefore, we set the target to `auto`.

 4. Register a route in `app.module.ts` for the component.